About us

 Frequently Asked Questions

-Use the built-in photo editing tools or apps to adjust the size.
-Open your image in a photo editor app, and use cropping or resizing features to change dimensions.
+Use built-in photo editing tools or apps to adjust size.
+Open your image in an editor app, and use cropping or resizing features to change dimensions.

 Yes, when setting an image as wallpaper, you can resize it.
-Choose 'Set as Wallpaper' and adjust the fit like zooming and moving to position it.
+Choose 'Set as Wallpaper' and adjust fit by zooming and moving for the right position.

-Insert the image in Google Docs, select it, and use the pinch-to-zoom gestures to resize directly within the document.
-Adjust as needed for the layout.
+Insert the image in Google Docs, select it, and use pinch-to-zoom gestures to resize directly.
+Adjust as needed for the document layout.

-Yes, before printing, use a photo editing app to set the desired dimensions.
-Ensure to check the preview to confirm the size before printing.
+Yes, before printing, use a photo editing app to set desired dimensions.
+Check the preview to confirm the size before printing.

-Yes, there are several free apps available on the App Store that allow you to resize images to your specifications.
+Yes, many free apps on the App Store allow you to resize images to your specifications.

 Open your image in Photoshop for iPad, use the 'Transform' tool to adjust size.
-This tool offers precise control over dimensions and aspect ratios.
+This tool offers precise control over dimensions.

-Yes, touch and hold a widget until options appear, then use 'Edit Widget' to select other available sizes such as small, medium, or large.
+Yes, touch and hold a widget until options appear, then use 'Edit Widget' to select sizes like small, medium, or large.

-Use any photo editor app that supports shrinking or resizing by entering new dimensions or using pinch gestures to reduce size.
+Use any photo editor app supporting shrinking or resizing by entering new dimensions or using pinch gestures to reduce size.

-No, the size of the dock on an iPad cannot be resized.
-It is fixed by the iOS design and adapts to the iPad screen size.
+No, the dock size on an iPad cannot be resized.
+It is fixed by iOS design and adapts to iPad screen size.

 Yes, iOS includes basic editing tools for resizing.
-Additionally, many free apps provide advanced resizing features without any cost.
+Many free apps also offer advanced resizing features at no cost.

-Yes, the resizing process is consistent across iPad models.
-Use photo apps to achieve your desired size, regardless of the iPad version.
+Yes, resizing is consistent across iPad models.
+Use photo apps to achieve desired size, regardless of the iPad version.

-No, you need to resize images one at a time unless using specific apps that might offer batch processing features.
+No, you need to resize images one at a time, unless using apps with batch processing features.

-No, resizing does not automatically convert image formats.
-Separate tools would be required to convert formats alongside resizing.
+No, resizing doesn't convert image formats.
+Separate tools are needed to convert formats alongside resizing.